-The Kaombo project is an ultra-deep water project aimed at developing six fields connected via 300 km of pipelines, with two FPSO units allocated: Kaombo Norte and Kaombo Sul.
+The Kaombo project is an ultra-deep water project aimed at developing six fields connected via 300 km of pipelines, with two FPSO units allocated: Kaombo North and Kaombo South.

 Each one of these units has a nominal processing capacity of 125 kbpd.
-The first oil of the FPSO to develop the Kaombo Norte was on July 2018, while the unit allocated to Kaombo Sul should start production in 2019.
+The first oil of the FPSO to develop the Kaombo North was on July 2018, while the unit allocated to Kaombo South started production in April 2019.

 The CNE project is in its exploration phase and four discoveries have already been confirmed.